Wang Chunning

-Wang Chunning (王春宁; born March 1963) is a general of the People's Liberation Army of China, currently serving as commander of the People's Armed Police.
+Wang Chunning (王春宁; born March 1963) is a former general of the People's Liberation Army of China, and commander of the People's Armed Police.
 He was promoted to the rank of major general (shaojiang) in 2011, lieutenant general (zhongjiang) in July 2017, and general (Shangjiang) in December 2020.

 Biography

 Wang was born in Nanjing, Jiangsu, in March 1963, while his ancestral home is in Muping District of Yantai, Shandong.
 His father Wang Yongming was a lieutenant general.